 The prosthetics and orthotics program at USC provides an integrated curriculum that introduces concepts and skills required clinically along with engaging in the more technical aspects of the field to develop awareness of the complexities of practice; both as a service to consumers and as a supplier of assistive devices.

-In this program, practice education experiences, which include simulated clinical experiences in courses, are distributed throughout all three years culminating with the long-block placements (8-weeks) occurring in the third year.
+In this program, practice education experiences, which include simulated clinical experiences in courses, are distributed throughout all three years culminating with the 2 long-block placements (totalling 16 weeks) occurring in Semester 2 of the third year.
 These experiences will provide you with an understanding of the broad range of settings, conditions, and clientele that you may see as a new clinician upon graduation and provides an early introduction into the roles and responsibilities of an orthotist/prosthetist.

 Students are assessed using the full SPEF-R. The final grade for these placements is Ungraded Pass/Fail.